Merzasphor/MWSE/docs/source/types/tes3actor.md

 ### `cloneCount`

+*Read-only*.
 The number of clones that exist of this actor.

 **Returns**: